damianhakert/damianhakert.github.io/source/posts/2016-07-21-the-logic-of-gitlab-ci.html.md

 </code></pre>

 Let's take a look at our artifacts:

 ![](/images/blogimages/ci-logic/clean-artifacts.png)

-Hmm, we do not need that "compiled.txt" file to be downloadable.
+Hmm, we do not need that "compile" file to be downloadable.
 The following looks like a cheat, but it should work and serves the purpose for now: `expire_in: 2 minutes`.
 {: .step}

 <pre><code>stages: